lam-tiffany/ff-brand-colors-generator/README.md

 Just for fun.

 Serves as a helper tool for devs while changing / testing brand primary colors.
-In v.1.0, there are 2 features:
+In v.1.0, this app does 2 things:

 **1) Brand colors generator:**